Table Of Contents

 Ultimately, CloudZero will help you avoid RDS cost overruns by sending you timely, noise-free, and contextual cost anomaly alerts via Slack and email.

-Companies like Drift and Demandbase have used CloudZero to save over $3 million and reduce their annual AWS costs by 37%.
+Companies like Drift and Malwarebytes have used CloudZero to save millions in cloud costs and hundreds of hours in manual cost management activities.
 You can, too.

 to personalize it to your environment and experience CloudZero for yourself.